Updated: Feb 7, 2026

 Transparent documentation of personal portfolio returns.
 Updated monthly.

 Performance Disclosure: This represents one individual's personal account only.
-NOT a track record of managing others' money.
+Not a track record of managing others' money.
 Performance data documented for personal accountability, not to solicit others to invest similarly.

 | Month | Portfolio | S&P 500 | Notes |